Anal Fissures

 The most common location is the posterior midline (up to 90% of cases).
 Anterior midline fissures are less frequent and are more common in women than in men.
 Nonetheless, in women posterior midline fissures remain the most common location.
 Lateral fissures are the least common and should prompt further investigation for an underlying etiology aside from nonhealing trauma.

-Atypical fissures that are lateral, nonhealing, or nonsolitary should raise suspicion of diseases such as Crohn disease, tuberculosis, syphilis, HIV/AIDS, other dermatologic conditions (eg, psoriasis), leukemia, or anal carcinoma.
+Atypical fissures that are lateral, nonhealing, or nonsolitary should raise suspicion of diseases such as Crohn disease, tuberculosis, syphilis, HIV/AIDS, other dermatologic conditions (eg, psoriasis), leukemia, or primary anal malignancy.

 Clinical Features and Natural HistoryTop